SafeExamBrowser/seb-server-setup/docs/installation.rst

 Installation
 ============

-Fist we will have a look at the overall installation process that can be applied to all different installation strategies we have discussed in section :ref:`installation-repo-label`.
+First we will have a look at the overall installation process that can be applied to all different installation strategies we have discussed in section :ref:`installation-repo-label`.

 The endpoint root of every sub-directory of an installation strategies has the same structure and contains docker files, docker compose